 Here’s 7 Types of Content You Should be Pinning…

-Like I mentioned above, blog are a great source of Pinterest content!
+Like I mentioned above, blogs are a great source of Pinterest content!
 I like to do a few pins at once of each blog post and I’ll even create a story pin for it if it’s a list!

 This gives me a bit of content to fall back on when I’m having a busy week and don’t have time to keep up with my usual posts on socials or remaking pins for other aspects of my biz like I list below.